With Amartya Sen and Nicholas Stern, Charlemagne, Brussels

 About Willem

-Willem builds on his academic experiences at Cambridge, Oxford Universities, Brussels, Leiden and Stockholm Universities as well as from senior posts which he has held over the last years with the UN and in the EU contexts.
+Willem builds on his academic experiences at Cambridge and Oxford Universities, Brussels, Leiden and Stockholm Universities as well as from senior posts which he has held over the last years with the UN and in the EU context.
 In Brussels, he directed a think tank supported with a grant from the Budget of the European Communities.
 His leadership style is inspiring and engaging, enabling colleagues to put forward their best performance and drawing on their knowledge and creativity.
 His experience as Director of a think tank has taught him how to create a new dynamic by bringing the right players to the table for political dialogue, intellectual exchange, policy formulation and decision making.

 As Team Leader of the EU Advisory Group (EUAG), a programme requested by the Government of Armenia, he led a multi-disciplinary team of Advisors covering a broad range of issues within the scope of the EU Association Agreement negotiations as well as the negotiations towards a Deep and Comprehensive Free Trade Agreement (DCFTA).
 He worked very closely with the Armenian authorities on trade policy coordination, including the Ministry of Foreign Affairs, the Ministry of Economy, the Ministry of Agriculture and their agencies, advising the country how to prepare for and enter into DCFTA negotiations and advance the negotiations towards an Association Agreement with the EU.